top of page

 The Library

-You will not find quick fixes or motivational frameworks here.
 This is a selective and evolving list.

-Psychological Range, Attention, and Performance Under Pressure
+Psychological Range, Attention, and Performance

-The Inner Game of Tennis | W. Timothy Gallwey.
+The Inner Game of Tennis | W. Timothy Gallwey

 Thinking in Systems | Donella Meadows